 Find the vessel that you want to restore in the backup list of

-Career or Modded or Stock server and enter the 8 character ID of that vessel in the green little box below.
+Modded or Science or Stock server and enter the 8 character ID of that vessel in the green little box below.

 Vessels older than 30 days are deleted from backup.
 Vessel ID looks something like this: 93e5a382

 Please do not delete other players' work.
-Deleting other people's vessels is a prohibited offence!
+Deleting other people's vessels is a prohibited offense!
 You will be banned if caught.
 All bans are final and permanent.

 You may destroy your own ships and vessels, and anyone's who has given you express permission.